GLONET: Mercator's end-to-end neural Global Ocean forecasting system: Results

 Figure ~\ref{fig:geo} presents examples of derived geostrophic currents computed from GLONET, Xihe, and GLORYS12, the latter serving as a reference.
 GLONET's derived geostrophic currents show very clean results, reproducing structures and patterns nearly identical to those in GLORYS12.
 This indicates a high degree of physical consistency in GLONET's SSH forecasts, capturing the expected gradient flows with minimal distortion.
 The similarity in structure between GLONET and GLORYS12 further attests to GLONET's capability in maintaining dynamic accuracy even when evaluated through derived, process-oriented quantities.
 In contrast, Xihe's derived geostrophic currents appear notably noisy, with visible artifacts in the output.
 These artifacts are largely concealed in direct SSH predictions but become evident when calculating the geostrophic current, a process that involves spatial gradients.
 Since gradient-based calculations can amplify inconsistencies or abrupt changes, Xihe's noise suggests underlying instabilities or artifacts in the SSH field that would otherwise remain undetected.

 \paragraph{Mixed Layer Depth} (MLD) is derived from forecasted temperature and salinity profiles and serves as a key indicator of upper-ocean stratification and mixing.
+Accurately predicting MLD is essential for simulating air-sea interactions, heat exchange, and biological productivity.
 MLD is commonly defined based on a density threshold criterion, such that the mixed layer is the depth at which the density difference from the surface equals a specified threshold.
 The MLD can be approximated as:

 where $ \rho_z $ represents the density at depth $ z $, $ \rho_0 $ is the density at the surface, and $ \Delta \rho $ is a threshold value typically set to a small increment (e.g., 0.03 $kg/m^3$) to capture the mixed layer’s depth relative to surface conditions.